Skip to main content

 You will need:

-A minimum of a 2.2 honours degree, ideally in biological science subjects or equivalent
+A minimum of a 2.2 honours degree, ideally in biological science subjects or equivalent, but work experience can be taken into account if an unrelated qualification is held.

 An appropriate academic reference